rezonant/rezone/README.md

 ```

 Possibly the most common use of Zones is Zone-local variables. `rezone` eliminates the untyped "zone properties" concept that is present in `zone.js` and the Zones proposal and replaces them with typed traversal of the ExecutionContext stack.
+This has a number of benefits:

+- No chance that two Zone-local properties with the same name will collide, unlike in `zone.js`
+- Can be dynamic (`get` / `set` properties)
+- Can be functions
+- Can be statically analyzed and thus participate in tooling (documentation, intellisense via Typescript, etc)

 First, know that you can get the stack of currently executing zones at any time with: